jiaye-wu/QUICKphotonics/README.md

 [**QUICKphotonics.mlappinstall**](https://github.com/jiaye-wu/QUICKphotonics/raw/refs/heads/main/QUICKphotonics.mlappinstall) (Quick UnIt Conversion Kit for Photonics) is a MATLAB-powered, commandline-style, **lightweight** and **modular** (expandable framework) tool for unit conversion in optics and photonics.
 It is currently a proprietary software maintained by [Jiaye Wu](https://jiaye-wu.github.io) and distributed under the [MIT license](https://opensource.org/license/mit).

-[**QUICKphotonics Excel.xltx**](https://github.com/jiaye-wu/QUICKphotonics/raw/refs/heads/main/QUICKphotonics%20Excel.xltx) is the Excel version of the MATLAB app.
-Recommend using Microsoft Office 365 for the best compatibility.
-This Excel calculator is macro-free.

 - To use this MATLAB Toolbox App binary, MATLAB version equals or larger than R2022b (9.13) should be installed.
 Older versions are not tested.
 - Install **QUICKphotonics.mlappinstall** and type ``QUICKphotonics`` or ``QUICK`` in the command window to start.
 - In some cases, after restarting MATLAB, you need to manually find and click this application in the *APP* tab > *My app* on the top to (re)-enable it.

+[**QUICKphotonics Excel.xltx**](https://github.com/jiaye-wu/QUICKphotonics/raw/refs/heads/main/QUICKphotonics%20Excel.xltx) is the Excel version of the MATLAB app.

+- This Excel calculator is macro-free.
+All features are realized by Excel functions.
+- To use the tool, an office suite (Microsoft Office/WPS Office/LibreOffice, etc.) must be installed.
+Recommend using Microsoft Office 365 for the best compatibility.
+- The tool starts as an Excel template (.xltx) which means creating a new file (.xlsx) each time.
+You can save the .xlsx file to your working directory.
+The changes are not saved to the template.

 ## What problems/pain spots does it solve?
 Why would I need this tool?